kyma-project/busola/docs/features.md

 },
 ```

-- **CUSTOM_DOMAINS** – is responsible for displaying views of components such as DNS entries, DNS providers, gateways, issuers and certificates.
+- **CUSTOM_DOMAINS** – is responsible for displaying views of DNS Entry, DNS Provider, Gateway, Issuer and Certificate.
 Its functions can be visible only if all Custom Resource Defintions, defined in the selectors array, exist in a cluster.

 Default settings: